 Audit Query Service

-The audit query service provides a graphical user interface for a system administrator to query, navigate, and narrow down the MX audit log.
+The audit query service provides a graphical user interface for a system administrator to query, navigate, and narrow down the Digital Sales Platform audit log.
 Administrators can access the audit table via Administrator→ Audit.

 The figure below shows the audit result.
 Please follow the sequence number in the diagram for the explanation.